-In a pharmacokinetic study of renally impaired subjects, subjects with mild [creatinine clearance (CC) between 61 and 90 mL/min/1.73 m2 body surface area], moderate (CC between 31 and 60 mL/min/1.73 m2 body surface area), and severe (CC below 31 mL/min/1.73 m2 body surface area) renal impairment, were administered a single IV dose of 0.5, 0.25, or 0.125 mg/kg desirudin, respectively.
+In a pharmacokinetic study of renally impaired subjects, subjects with mild [creatinine clearance (CLcr) between 61 and 90 mL/min], moderate (CLcr between 31 and 60 mL/min), and severe (CLcr below 31 mL/min) renal impairment, were administered a single intravenous dose of 0.5, 0.25, or 0.125 mg/kg desirudin, respectively.
 This resulted in mean dose-normalized AUCeffect (AUC0-60th for aPTT prolongation) increases of approximately 3-, and 9-fold for the moderate and severe renally impaired subjects, respectively, compared with healthy individuals.
 In subjects with mild renal impairment, there was no increase in AUCeffect compared with healthy individuals.
 In subjects with severe renal impairment, terminal elimination half-lives were prolonged up to 12 hours compared with 2 to 4 hours in normal volunteers or subjects with mild to moderate renal impairment.
-Dose adjustments are recommended in certain circumstances in relation to the degree of impairment or degree of aPTT abnormality [see WARNINGS AND PRECAUTIONS, Renal Impairment (5.1) and Laboratory Tests (5.6), and DOSAGE AND ADMINISTRATION, Dose in Renal Impairment (2.2)].
+Dose adjustments are recommended in certain circumstances in relation to the degree of impairment or degree of aPTT abnormality [see Dosage and Administration (2.2, 2.3), and Warnings and Precautions (5.1)].

 The mean plasma clearance of desirudin in patients ≥65 years of age (n=12; 110 mL/min) is approximately 28% lower than in patients <65 years of age (n=8; 153 mL/min).
 Population pharmacokinetics conducted in 301 patients undergoing elective total hip replacement indicate that age or gender do not affect the systemic clearance of desirudin when renal creatinine clearance is considered.
 This drug is substantially excreted by the kidney, and the risk of adverse events due to it may be greater in patients with impaired renal function.
 Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function.
-Dosage adjustment in the case of moderate and severe renal impairment is necessary.
-[DOSAGE and ADMINISTRATION, Dose in Renal Impairment (2.2)].
+Dosage adjustment in the case of moderate and severe renal impairment is necessary. [see Dosage and Administration (2.2, 2.3)].

 13.1 Carcinogenesis, Mutagenesis, Impairment of Fertility

-No long-term studies in animals have been performed to evaluate the carcinogenic potential of desirudin.
+No long-term studies in animals have been conducted to evaluate the carcinogenic potential of desirudin.

 Desirudin was not genotoxic in the Ames test, the Chinese hamster lung cell (V79/HGPRT) forward mutation test or the rat micronucleus test.
 It was, however, equivocal in its genotoxic effect in Chinese hamster ovarian cell (CCL 61) chromosome aberration tests.

-Desirudin at subcutaneous doses up to 10mg/kg/day (about 2.7 times the recommended human dose based on body surface area) was found to have no effect on fertility and reproductive performance of male and female rats.
+Desirudin at subcutaneous doses up to 10mg/kg/day (about 2.7 times the recommended human dose based on body surface area) had no effect on fertility and reproductive function of male and female rats.